GovorovStepan/GovorovStepan/README.md

 ### 📋 Work Experience:
 Development of widgets for AmoCRM and Bitrix24.

-Creating a video chat using WebRTC, React, node.js, socket.io (test task).
+Creating a video chat using WebRTC, React, node.js, socket.io.

-Development of payroll and reporting applications using Vue.js, PHP, DevExtreme DataGrid, Ant Design.
+Development of payroll and reporting applications using Vue.js,React, PHP, DevExtreme DataGrid, Ant Design.

 Creating company regulations using vuepress and netlify CMS.